-Figure 1 shows the (absolute value of) elasticity of steady state stock, with respect to the discount rate, corresponding to Pacific halibut (solid graph) and Antarctic fin whale (dashed graph).
-The figure uses the Shaefer (i.e., quadratic) growth model and

-Figure 1: Dashed graph shows (absolute value of) elasticity of steady state stock of Antarctic fin whale, with respect to the discount rate; solid graph shows elasticity for Pacific halibut.
-Unit or time = 1 year

-$c(x) = \frac{c}{x}$, with parameter values taken from Clark (1975), chapter 2.
-The intrinsic growth rate for whales is much lower than for halibut, so for moderate discount rates (r < 0.2), the steady state whale stock is much more sensitive to the discount rate, than is the halibut stock (Clark 1973).
-As $r \to \infty$, equation (3) implies that the steady stock converges to the open access level, the solution to p = c(x), and the interest rate elasticity converges to 0.
+Fig. 1 shows the absolute value of the elasticity of steady state stock, with respect to the discount rate, for Pacific halibut (solid graph) and Antarctic fin whale (dashed graph).
+The figure uses the Shaefer (i.e., quadratic) growth model and c(x) = c/x, with parameter values taken from Clark (1975), chapter 2.
+The intrinsic growth rate for whales is much lower than for halibut.
+Because it takes whale stocks longer to recover from low levels, compared to halibut stocks, it seems intuitive that the steady state whale stock would be more sensitive than the halibut stock to the discount rate.
+A typical value for the discount rate is close to 0.05, so a value r=0.2 represents a high discount rate.
+For r < 0.2, i.e. in the plausible range, the steady state whale stock is indeed more sensitive to the discount rate than is the halibut stock (Clark, 1973).
+Much higher discount rates reverse this ranking.
+As $r \rightarrow \infty$, Eq.
+(3) implies that the steady stock converges to the open access level, the solution to p = c(x), and the interest rate elasticity converges to 0, independent of the growth rate.